What the experts say

 A view on maximizing the benefits of skill practice We might consider, for example, that when sprinters perform a traditional, and sometimes reluctant warm-up jog (using running skills inappropriate to sprinting), they may be better advised to warm-up with a running action more resembling a slowed down sprint action.

-A batch of further papers relating to an array of factors affecting resistance training has been reviewed this month.
-In the first revisited the effect of rest between sets of bench presses at two different intensities of 80% (heavy) and 50% (light) of 1RM.
+A batch of other papers relating to an array of factors affecting resistance training has been reviewed this month.
+The first revisited the effect of rest between sets of bench presses at two different intensities of 80% (heavy) and 50% (light) of 1RM.
 Rest intervals of 1, 2 and 3-minutes were employed.
 The findings supported earlier work that 3-minutes rest lead to the retention of higher repetition of lifts.
 The sustainability of repetitions was not significantly different between the two resistance levels.
-In a further similar paper both the squat and bench press lifts were compared using 30s, 1 and 2-minute recoveries operating at the 15 repetition maximum load.
-Interestingly, the squat exercise lead to better recovery even between 1 and 2-minutes.
-However, in the bench press recovery of 2-minutes gave enhanced repetition performance.
+In a further similar paper both the squat and bench press lifts were compared using 30s, 1 and 2-minute recoveries operating at the 15 repetitions maximum load.
+Interestingly, the squat exercise leads to better recovery even between 1 and 2-minutes.
+However, the bench press recovery of 2-minutes gave enhanced repetition performance.
 No specific explanation was suggested for this difference by the authors.

 Two papers in this section examined stretching effects.
-In the first the acute effects of static stretching on eccentric muscle torque production in leg extensors of women was studied.
-The findings supported earlier studies that static stretching appears to influence concentric muscle torque specifically and appears to have no effect on eccentric muscle action.
+In the first the acute effects of static stretching on eccentric muscle torque production in leg extensors of women were studied.
+The findings supported earlier studies that static stretching influences concentric muscle torque specifically and appears not to affect eccentric muscle action.
 In the second the effects of stretching on passive muscle tension and the response to eccentric exercise were studied.
 Static and ballistic stretching protocols were employed for four weeks after specific measurements of flexibility.
 An eccentric activity was included in the program during the reassessment period lasting four days with repeat measurements each day.

-Staying 'on court' a paper examined the changes in exercise characteristics, maximum voluntary contraction and explosive strength during prolonged tennis playing of up to 3-hours.
-It was found that progressive reductions in maximal voluntary strength and leg stiffness highly correlated with increases in perceived exertion and muscle soreness throughout the match, whereas explosive strength was maintained and decreased only after the match.
+Staying 'on-court' a paper examined the changes in exercise characteristics, maximum voluntary contraction and explosive strength during prolonged tennis playing of up to 3-hours.
+It was found that progressive reductions in maximal voluntary strength and leg stiffness highly correlated with increases in perceived exertion and muscle soreness throughout the match.
+In contrast, explosive strength was maintained and decreased only after the match.
 These alterations may result in less efficient on-court movement and stroke production.
-They are, however, lower than those reported during continuous exercise of the same duration.
+They are, however, lower than those reported during the continuous exercise of the same duration.
 The intermittent pattern of tennis and the numerous stretch-shortening cycle movements partly explain these results.

-A question for consideration might be: Would it be possible to adapt the tactics of play to accommodate these findings in any way, or, do top players already do exactly that?
+A question for consideration might be: Would it be possible to adapt the tactics of play to accommodate these findings in any way, or, do top players already do precisely that?

 The effect of plyometric training on running velocity and squat jump performance was examined in pre-pubescent boys aged around 11 years.
-Based on an initial loading of 60 jump contacts in the initial session increasing over a period of 10 weeks to 100 contacts the outcome was that squat jump performance increased relative to the control group and sprint performance over 20 and 30m but not 10m also improved.
+Based on the initial loading of 60 jump contacts in the initial session increasing over ten weeks to 100 contacts the outcome was that squat jump performance increased relative to the control group and sprint performance over 20 and 30m but not 10m also improved.
 The paper concluded that plyometric exercise could improve squat jump and running velocity in this age group but that it appeared to be limited to gains in maximal running velocity rather than acceleration.

-Considering these findings I might suggest that this is because around 75% of top speed is gained in the first 10m largely due to 'explosiveness' and a dominance of 'pushing' forces.
-Younger children will tend to rise quite quickly during such sprint trials with an early transition to the striding phase where elastic components such as ground contact time, with a direct relation to plyometric training, will start to become more significant - thus supporting and possibly explaining these findings.
+Considering these findings, I might suggest that this is because around 75% of top speed is gained in the first 10m due to 'explosiveness' and dominance of 'pushing' forces.
+Younger children will tend to rise quite quickly during such sprint trials with an early transition to the striding phase where elastic components such as ground contact time, with direct relation to plyometric training, will start to become more significant - thus supporting and explaining these findings.

 This article first appeared in: